Experience-Monks/three-orbit-viewer/README.md

 #### `viewer.on('tick')`

-Listens for tick events, dispatched with `dt` as the first and only parameter.
+Listens for tick events before render, dispatched with `dt` as the first and only parameter.
+Alternatively, you can use `on('render')` for events called after the renderer has finished.

 #### `viewer.on('resize')`